 How we picked

-Right now, you may be looking for the remote for your DVD player.
+Right now, you may be looking for the remote for your Android TV box.
 Well, maybe not, but you know the frustration of not being able to find the remote when you need it.
 Somehow the TV remote found its way to the bottom of your couch, the kids are playing hide-and-seek with it, or the batteries in the stereo system remote just went out.

 But, what if you could consolidate all of those remotes into ONE?
 Well, you can!
 By using a universal remote, you can get rid of all those other remotes and have everything in the palm of your hand (literally).
 Now before you start balking at the idea of a universal remote, you need to understand that these aren’t the same remotes from the early 2000’s.
 The universal remotes from the early 2000’s were big, bulky, clunky, inconsistent, and with all kinds of special commands and functions that didn’t do anything but make you mad.

-Universal remotes now, especially in 2019, are so much more sophisticated.
+Universal remotes now are so much more sophisticated.
 The clumsy designs have been scrapped for clean, easy-to-use layouts and displays.
 And, we’ve already put together a list of the best universal remote controls we could find.
 They are listed below, and we believe you’ll soon agree a universal remote is the way to go.

 Logitech Harmony 650 Universal Remote